Snatiolam/dotfiles/README.md

 If you are using pulseaudio in an Asus Zenbook machine please read this: [Asus Zenbook UX390](https://wiki.archlinux.org/title/ASUS_Zenbook_UX390_(Espa%C3%B1ol))

-Also headphones may also fail: [Here](https://askubuntu.com/questions/132440/headphone-jack-not-working) Are some possible solutions.
+Also headphones may also fail: [Here](https://askubuntu.com/questions/132440/headphone-jack-not-working)

 Configure .xprofile since your ~/.xinitrc won't be loaded if you are using lightdm